This post may contain affiliate links. If you click and make a purchase, I receive a commission. Thanks!

 - 1 cup heavy whipping cream

-- 2 tbsp Swerve or Monkfruit confectioners sweetener
+- 2 tablespoons Swerve or Monkfruit confectioners sweetener

 - Place bowl or glass measuring cup and beaters in the refrigerator to chill for a couple of hours if you have time.
 If you don't have time, it will still work but it may take a bit longer to whip or it may not turn out as stiff.